yhuag/The-Neon-Network-ECoupons-On-Blockchain/README.md

 5. run `truffle test` under the `ECoupon` directory to execute the test script
 6. You should see the testing result `passing` soon!

-# Issue & Bug-shooting
-## Solving Port Conflict
-1. Run `lsof -i tcp:8545` to check whether any process is occupying port 8545
-2. Identify the process id `PID` and run `kill <PID>` to kill the process
-3. This will release the resource for testrpc to run on port 8545

 # Test Cases
 ## Compilation, Deplyment and Logon to the testnet
 ```